tsiresymila1/pywui/README.md

 ## Description

-<p>Pywui is a Python package wrapper for pywebview to make easy the communication between python and js </p>
+<p>Pywui is a Python package wrapper for pywebview to make easy the communication between python and JS </p>

 ## Getting started